 Of course, no horse is perfect.
 Here’s how he’s not perfect:

-- He stops at jumps.
+- Sometimes he stops at jumps.

 So…what’s your horse’s “thing?”
 What are they not perfect at?